 This paragraph includes the details of the candidate which includes their professional experience, their accomplishments in the relevant field, their characteristics, expectations, and prospects according to the writer on the professional front, strengths and weaknesses, qualities educational qualifications, certifications and general background of the candidate who is writing the letter.

 The writer should be specific and accommodate as many important details as possible in one or two pages.
-The writer must share anecdotes and instances about the candidate from the relevant field and explain how they handled the situation or performed beyond expectations of the employer.
+The writer must share anecdotes and instances about the candidate from the relevant field and explain how they handled the situation or performed beyond the expectations of the employer.
 There should be enough information that the reader is left with no questions to ask but simply consider the application for the purpose.
 However, it should be concise and short at the same time.
 No one from a senior position has the time to waste it reading unimportant things about the candidate.

 For preparing a generic draft, use blanks and pointers which can be filled later as and when required for a particular purpose.
 Just slight changes and alterations here and there, and you’re good to go.
 The paragraph can be split into 2 or 3 for ease of formatting and reading.

-Quick tip: explain why the candidate wants to secure the post or get admission and the primary purpose of the reference letter this one will help the person reading this to understand the content of the letter.
+A quick tip: explain why the candidate wants to secure the post or get admission and the primary purpose of the reference letter this one will help the person reading this to understand the content of the letter.

 4. Last Paragraph